.

 Woodes Rogers' Duke Taking a Manila Ship (1889)

 ship calculated in tons as previously explained).
 The pirate ships for which tonnage is mentioned in this data can be seen in the chart at left.
 The first column gives the capacity of a ship broken down by hundreds of calculated tons.
 The second column gives the total number of ships in each tonnage category for which the tonnage has been found in the data.
 Because there is a notable difference in the number of pirates on ships found in the West Indies (WI) (which includes the Caribbean and the New England Coast) and East Indies (which refers primarily to the Indian Ocean), the number of ships found in each of these places has been broken out in columns three and four.
 (See page five for a full discussion of the differences in vessel size difference between these two locations.)
-Ed Fox points out that the percentages shown in this data would probably be different if the tonnage was known by the other 55 vessels.
+Ed Fox points out that the percentages shown in this data would probably be different if the tonnage was known for the other 55 vessels.
 Significantly, this makes up almost 60% of the ships.

 It is immediately obvious from this data that there were a lot more ships available to pirates in the East than the West Indies.
 Yet, even there, the largest ships were in the minority.
 There is only a single ship recorded in the East Indies in the 400-499 ton range.
 That ship is Captain Kidd's captured prize Quedah Merchant, which he refers to as the Adventure Prize.
 Significantly, he did not use this vessel until his own, smaller 287 ton Adventure Galley was sinking.6 There are couple ships of burdens greater than 500 tons in the East Indies.
 However, this number is greatly inflated by the fact that the 500 ton Cassandra is listed in three separate ship/captain pairs in the data.7 Dutch East Indiamen